HimesGroup/BMIN503_Final_Project/README.md

 1. [**Push**][ref-push]/sync the changes up to your GitHub account.
 1. [Create a **pull request**][pull-request] on this, the original BMIN503_Final_Project, repository to turn in your final project.

+SP Repository updates
+Using data obtained from the siltuximab trial and from the first-ever Castleman disease natural history registry, ACCLERATE, this project aims to identify the characteristics of siltuximab responders vs. non-responders.

+Resposity contains:
+1. README.md file to list the datafiles and RMD program files used in this project
+2. final_project_template.Rmd contains code and results
+3. Dummy datasets from the siltuximab trial and ACCELERATE registry to be added

 DUE DATE FOR FINAL VERSION: 12/8/17 11:59PM.
 This is a hard deadline.
 Turn in whatever you have by this date.